-- Speakers Identification: speaker recognition labels individual speakers in the audio file and helps make sure they’re identified correctly.
+- Speakers Identification: Speakers identification works to label the individual speakers in the audio file and helps make sure they’re identified correctly.
 Select Yes if you want CaseGuard to identify different speakers.

 - Number of Speakers: the number of speakers in the audio.
 If there are more speakers in the audio than 10, multiple speakers will be labeled as a single speaker.